How to Use The Diamond Art Pattern Maker

 Outline Snap

-- Check the “Fits on A4” Indicator: If the text is Red, your pattern is too wide.
-Reduce the number of squares in settings.
+- Check the “Fits on A4” Indicator: If the warning turns Red, your grid width exceeds standard A4 paper dimensions (140mm × 140mm).
+Reduce your square count in settings.

-- Print Settings: Print at 100% Scale (Actual Size).
-Do NOT select “Fit to Page,” or the drills will not fit the printed grid.
+- Print at 100% Actual Scale: Print your PDF at 100% Scale (Actual Size).
+Never choose “Fit to Page” or your physical drill beads will not align with the printed grid squares.

 |---|---|---|